 Thus, this approach provides an alternative to selling shares when the market is down via the short and mid-term buckets, mitigating stock market risk.
 While allowing your assets to grow via the long-term bucket, mitigating the risk of outliving your assets and the risk of having your assets grow slower than inflation.

 For instance, when there is a 50% decline in the stock market, you can rely on your short and mid-term buckets, which hold safer assets, and allow your stocks in the long-term bucket to recover.
 For a deeper dive into the Bucket Strategy, read this article.

 Last but certainly not least, every federal employee should check their Official Personnel Folder (OPF) for errors.
 Since correcting mistakes can take time, don’t wait until right before retirement to address any discrepancies.
 When reviewing your OPF, take note of the beginning and ending dates for each period of service used to calculate your benefits; if you had any breaks in service, ensure those dates are correct, and if you have bought any military service back, make sure it’s documented correctly (learn more about buying back military time here).

 Whether you see your retirement as a finish line or starting line, one thing’s for sure: You won’t have the retirement you want if you don’t plan ahead.
-By starting the planning process years in advance, you’ll be setting yourself up for success by knowing what is required to continue certain benefits into retirement.
-And just as important, you’ll have some preliminary information about when you can afford to retire and will have enough time to make any needed adjustments.
-If you’re not confident in creating your financial plan or want a professional opinion, consult with a qualified financial planner.
+By starting the planning process years in advance, you’ll be able to examine the multiple factors that come into play and will gain valuable insights to help you make informed decisions for a prosperous retirement.